 The Bank will use Value at Risk (VaR) and Interest Rate Sensitivity (Dv01) as some of the key measures of monitoring Market Risk arising from transactions.
-The total Market risk exposure for the Bank is insignificant presently.
-SRM will review the Bank business requirements and approve suitable limits in consultation with the Business.
+SRM has reviewed the Bank business requirements and approved suitable limits in consultation with the Business.
+The total Market risk exposure for the Bank was well within the limits prescribed during the period under consideration.